TejasViswa/PIC20A_Disc/Week_2/ProblemSolving.md

 4. Write a Java program to implement the Kadane's algorithm for finding the maximum subarray sum.
     - Example: [-2, 1, -3, 4, -1, 2, 1, -5, 4] => 6

+## Strings

+### Easy:

+1. Write a Java program to count the number of characters in a string.
+    - Example: "hello" => 5

+2. Write a Java program to reverse a string.
+    - Example: "hello" => "olleh"

+3. Write a Java program to check if a string is a palindrome.
+    - Example: "racecar" => true, "hello" => false

+4. Write a Java program to convert a string to lowercase.
+    - Example: "HeLLo" => "hello"

+### Medium

+1. Write a Java program to find the longest common prefix of two strings.
+    - Example: "flower", "flow", => "flow"

+2. Write a Java program to check if two strings are anagrams of each other.
+    - Example: "listen", "silent" => true, "hello", "world" => false

+3. Write a Java program to find the first non-repeating character in a string.
+    - Example: "hello" => "h", "teeter" => "r"

+4. Write a Java program to remove all white spaces from a string.
+    - Example: "hello world" => "helloworld"

+### Hard

+1. Write a Java program to find the longest palindrome substring in a string.
+    - Example: "babad" => "bab"

+2. Write a Java program to find the minimum window in a string which will contain all the characters of another string.
+    - Example: "ADOBECODEBANC", "ABC" => "BANC"

+3. Write a Java program to implement the Rabin-Karp algorithm for pattern searching in a string.
+    - Example: "hello world", "world" => 6

+4. Write a Java program to find the longest repeating substring in a string.
+    - Example: "banana" => "ana"